 (Click on any image in this post to see a larger picture.)

-I’m working on a specialized knitting stitch dictionary for sale, based on my secret code techniques.
-This will probably be in it, but I wanted to share it with you.
 It seems to me that a lot of my friends could use hugs right now (though only if they want them); this is the word hug, turned into base six numbers and then laid out on a grid (see adding it all up).

 - This is a stitch pattern such as might be found in a stitch dictionary.
 It is not a pattern for a finished object.
 You will need to add selvedges or some other form of knitted stitches to either side.